bloodyowl/rescript-request/README.md

 }
 ```

-> Don't forget to the use the `propagateCancel` option so that calling `Future.cancel` on the `requestApi` return value aborts the request!
+> Don't forget to use the `propagateCancel` option so that calling `Future.cancel` on the `requestApi` return value aborts the request!